 •Move bales from the field to a feed yard or protected storage area.

 •Use straw bales as a protective barrier for feed stores.

 •Fencing can be more effective if bales are stacked two tiers high.

 •Use fencing or place posts before freeze up to prepare permanent stack-yard sites.

 •Monitor stored feed and promptly chase ungulates from feed stores.

 The Alberta government assists producers in protecting stacked and stored feed through the Ungulate Damage Prevention Program.
 Limited supplies of temporary fences are available.
 For more information, please contact your nearest Alberta Sustainable Resource Development office by phoning, toll free, 310-0000.

-(Information courtesy of Alberta Sustainable Resource Development)
+(Information courtesy of Alberta Environment and Sustainable Resource Development)

 Please click the link to view the Prevent Ungulate Damage tips document.